 Did anyone from Dell tell you this is a memory configuration error?

-You might want to check this page on supported memory configurations.
+You might want to check this page on supported memory configurations. <ADMIN NOTE: Broken link has been removed from this post by Dell>

 Please post back and let me know if you need more help.